-When you're hurt in a slip and fall on someone else's property in Florida, it usually makes sense to explore your options for getting compensation for your losses, especially if it's pretty clear that the property owner was negligent in connection with the accident.
+When you're hurt in a slip and fall on someone else's property in Florida, it usually makes sense to explore your options for getting compensation for your losses, especially if it's pretty clear that the property owner's negligence led to the accident.
+Here's what to know:

 A statute of limitations is a law that puts a time limit on your right to have a lawsuit heard in the state's civil court system.
 Miss the deadline, and your case is sure to be dismissed, unless a rare exception applies to alter or extend the filing window.
 (Talk to an attorney for the details on these exceptions in Florida, and for more information on how the statute of limitations applies to your case.)

 In Florida, anyone who is injured in a slip and fall must get their lawsuit filed against the property owner within four years of the incident.
-This deadline is found at Florida Statutes section 95.11(3)(a), which applies to almost all personal injury cases brought in Florida's civil courts.
-Note that this same four-year filing deadline applies to any lawsuit you want to file over property damage caused by the slip and fall (perhaps you had an expensive watch on and you broke it when you fell, for example).
+This deadline is found at Florida Statutes section 95.11(3)(a), and it applies to almost all personal injury cases brought in Florida's civil courts.

 From a strategy standpoint, you want to leave yourself plenty of time to file a slip and fall lawsuit, even if you're confident your injury claim will settle.
 At the very least, having the option of going to court will give you more leverage during settlement talks.

 Before you file an insurance claim or lawsuit over your slip and fall, prepare yourself to hear the property owner argue that you bear some amount of blame for the accident.
 If this tactic is successful, you could see a significant chunk of any court award taken away (and a finding of shared fault will also likely reduce the value of your slip and fall claim even if you settle out of court).

 For example, the property owner could argue that: